As a best practice, each deployment environment (development, staging, production, etc.) should map to a Control Plane Org.

 By leveraging the functionality of GitHub Actions, promoting code changes from one environment to another is as easy as committing/pushing your code and opening/merging pull requests.

-This project contains three GitHub Actions (in the ./.github/workflows directory) that perform the following:
+This example project contains three GitHub Actions (in the ./.github/workflows directory) that perform the following:

 3. The promotion to the stage and prod environment is accomplished by manually executing the Deploy-To-Stage-or-Prod workflow and selecting the target environment.
-The target GVC and Workload in the production Org is updated (or created if it doesn't exists) by applying the YAML contents of the files ./cpln/cpln-gvc-prod.yaml and ./cpln/cpln-workload.yaml.
-The main difference between the two GVC files is that the prod version contains the Pull Secret that is needed the pull the image from the dev Org.
-The stage and prod Workloads refers to the image that was pushed to the development Org.
+The target GVC and Workload in the production Org is updated (or created if it doesn’t exists) by applying the YAML contents of the files ./cpln/cpln-gvc-prod.yaml and ./cpln/cpln-workload.yaml.
+The main difference between the two GVC files is that the prod version contains the Pull Secret that is needed to pull the image from the dev Org and the stage and prod workloads refers to the image that was pushed to the development Org.

 Review Workload